luuptek/embed-bokun/README.md

 System will fetch data from Bokun automatically hourly.

-Response is saved as post meta data `_bokun_wp_product_api_response`.
+Response is saved as post meta data `_embed_bokun_product_api_response`.
 You can use that data to build your custom style widget.

 ### Building your own css-styles